tracy-e/ESCssParser/README.md

-ESCSSParser
+ESCssParser
 ===========

-ESCSSParser is a css parser for Objective-C. you can use it to parser some simple CSS to NSDictionary.
+ESCssParser is a css parser for Objective-C. you can use it to parser some simple CSS to NSDictionary.

 ##Example
 ###css file: